Here

 L’histoire d’un ruisseau, même de celui qui naît et se perd dans la mousse, est l’histoire de l’infini (Elisée Reclus, Histoire d’un ruisseau)

-Was das Wasser erzählt is the story of a stream and an invitation to listen to the murmurings of the waters.
-This story asks us to focus our attention on water as a source of life, life in motion, constantly changing and creating – hydropoetics.
+Was das Wasser erzählt is an invitation to listen to the murmurings of the waters, a flow, the history of a stream.
+This fabulation asks us to focus our attention on water as a source of life, life in motion, constantly changing and creating – hydropoetics.
 Water streams, sometimes floods, reforms bodies of water as if it retained a memory of its previous states.
 This water has also reflected perfectly the city’s rapid expansion over a growing number of what used to be aquatic territories.
 The mutations of a new neighbourhood thus combine with hydrological processes taking place on both a local and a planetary scale.
-The history of a stream can become the history of matter.
-We are carried away by the flow into the infinite cycles of the elements, into dimensions and temporalities that exceed the temporal and geographical limits of our usual way of thinking and of feeling involved in the world.
+We are carried away by the flow of waters into the infinite cycles of the elements, into dimensions and temporalities that exceed the temporal and geographical limits of our usual way of thinking and of feeling involved in the world.

-Was das Wasser erzählt turns to film as a medium through which to hear the voices and inherent language of water.
-Through a change of viewpoint, it also becomes possible to apprehend water as a place where ecosystems come together.
-Encouraging the decentring of the human, the film proposes a change of perception that reveals multi-species worlds, fragile cohabitations: the expansion of the urban environment threatens the destruction of “wild” life forced into proximity and coexistence with human animals.
+Was das Wasser erzählt (2018–2026, 80 min, languages: Tigrinya, Japanese) turns to film as a medium through which to hear the voices and inherent language of water.
+Through a change of viewpoint, it becomes possible to apprehend water as a place where ecosystems come together.
+Encouraging a radical decentring, the film proposes a change of perception that reveals more-than-human worlds, fragile multi-species cohabitations.
+This shift invites us to reflect on the colonisation of natural areas that mankind has carried out over the ages, polluting waters and imposing on flora and fauna its arbitrary classification of life and its violence.
 Now, it is not just a question of focusing attention on water, of showing its invisible presences and multiple states, rather one of concern for all the life forms it makes possible on this planet, the better to care for them.

 Text Installation